JensLiebehenschel/ShortPythonIntro/src/en/assignments-in-python.md

 a = b
 ```

 But Python does not have this restriction.
-Simply put, there just have to be the same amount of operands on both sides.
-Therefore, is is possibly to perform multiple assignments in one operation.
+Simply put, there just have to be the same number of operands on both sides.
+Therefore, it is possible to perform multiple assignments in one operation.
 The operands on each side are separated by commas.

 Example:
 ```Python